Trephyyy/SUMS/README.md

 1. Clone the repository.
 2. Create .env file and copy the .env.example values.inside.
 Make sure to link your database.
 3. Run `npm install` and `composer install` to supply the needed packages.
-4. Run `php artisan migrate:fresh` to make sure all is fine.
+4. Run `php artisan migrate:fresh` to make sure the database is working successfully.
 3. Run `npm run dev` and `php artisan serve` to start the dev server.

 ## Useful info